jeju5/management/cs/aws/aws_developer.md

   * lambda scales out automatically (not scale up)
   * AWS X-ray debugs AWS Lambda
   * Lambda can work globally
+  * Lambda Concurrent Execution
+    * There is a concurret execution limit for Lambda
+    * default is 1000 execution per region (you can increase this limit)
+    * HTTP 429 TOO MANY REQUESTS error
+    * Reserved Concurrency guarantees number of execution sets for critical Lambda function (this also have a limit)
+  * Lambda Version
+    * When you create a new Lambda function.
+Its version is $LATEST
+    * You can create multiple versions and use it with alias to that version
+  * Access to VPC (Virtual Private Cloud)
+    * You can make Lambda to access third party VPC by providing private subnet id and security group id with vpc-config parameter (or in UI)
+      ```
+      aws lambda update-function-configuration \
+      --function-name myFunction \
+      --vpc-config SubnetIds=subnet=1122aa,SecuritGroupIds=sg-12321
+      ```
+      * private subnet id
+      * security group id
+      * then Lambda sets up ENIs
 * API Gateway
   * API = application programming interface = set of features that utilize an application.
     * REST API uses JSON